Select Page

 4. Remembering WW2 Berlin

-Today, the scars of WW2 Berlin are still visible in the city’s architecture and memorials.
-Visiting these sites can be a powerful and educational experience, reminding us of the importance of remembering and learning from history.
+Today, the scars of WW2 Berlin can be still found in its architecture and memorials.
+The visits to these sites can be a powerful and educational reminder of the importance of remembering history.

 Some notable places to visit include:

-- The Holocaust Memorial: Located near the Brandenburg Gate, this memorial honors the millions of Jews who lost their lives during the Holocaust.
+The Holocaust Memorial: This memorial at the Brandenburg Gate honors the millions of Jews who were killed in the Holocaust.

-- The Topography of Terror: Situated on the former site of the Gestapo and SS headquarters, this museum provides a chilling insight into the crimes committed by the Nazi regime.
+The Topography of Terror: Located on the site of the Gestapo and SS headquarters, this museum gives a hair raising tour of the crimes that the Nazi regime perpetrated.

 4.1 Learning from History

-By understanding the events of WW2 Berlin, we can gain valuable insights into the consequences of war, totalitarianism, and the importance of safeguarding democratic values.
+We understand the events of WW2 Berlin because we can learn from them the consequences of war, totalitarianism and the defense of democratic values.